 heavy-handed and amateurish idiosyncratic approach to analysis of the written word.

-On the other hand, it was quite striking.
+On the other hand, it was quite surprising.
 The PARCC, unquestionably, was developed as a high school exit test; the SAT was a college entrance test.
 Why should the latter suddenly bear a strong resemblance to the former?

 Just as interesting as what the tests contained was what they lacked — or at least what they appeared to lack, based on the sample questions posted on the PARCC website.
 (And goodness knows, I wouldn’t want to pull a Celia Oyler and incur the wrath of the testing gods.)